anelook/apache-kafka-clickhouse-demo/README.rst

         day ASC,
         subject ASC

-3. As mentioned before, materialized view will send only new records into the destination table, so if you want to bring existing records, run:
+3. The materialized view will only process new records, so if you want to bring old records, run:

 .. code:: sql